 Westfield’s sustainable investment program is implemented utilizing an integrated, research-driven approach which combines deep fundamental research with proprietary sustainability research to enhance our assessment of investment opportunities and risks.
 This sustainability research process includes interviews with key management team contacts, reviews of material sustainability metrics from public filings and third-party data, and additional independent research, to name a few.

-The output of this proprietary research process is a standardized evaluation of a company across several dimensions with consideration given to their current status as well as improvement over time.
-These dimensions include:
+The output of this proprietary research process is a standardized evaluation of a company across three pillars with consideration given to their current status as well as improvement over time.
+These pillars are:

 We are committed to both having a thorough and effective sustainable investment program, but also to being transparent about our process, the results, and the evolution of our efforts as we respond to new methods of reporting, disclosure, and analysis.
 Additional information about our sustainable investing program and the supporting documentation may be made available upon request.